-b.
-The cell membranes of the sinus fibers are naturally leaky to sodium ions and allow the influx of Na+, thereby neutralizing much of the intracellular negativity.
+- a.
+The resting membrane potential is -55 to -60 mV in sinoatrial node in comparison with -85 to -90mV in ventricular muscle fibres. - b.
+The cell membranes of the sinus fibres are naturally leaky to sodium ions and allow the influx of Na+, thereby neutralising much of the intracellular negativity.

 Between heart beats, influx of Na+ causes slowly rising membrane potential.
 When the membrane potential rises to a threshold voltage of about -40 mV, the calcium-sodium channels become activated, leading to rapid entry of both calcium and sodium ions thus eliciting the action potential.
-However the opening of the calcium and sodium channels is transient and they soon close and the simultaneous opening of K+ channels leads to efflux of K+ ions which causes repolarisation effectively terminating the action potential.
+However, the opening of the calcium and sodium channels is transient and they soon close and the simultaneous opening of K+ channels leads to efflux of K+ ions which causes repolarisation effectively terminating the action potential.
 As the resting membrane potential reaches -55mV to -60mV, the K+ ions channels close.
 The inward leaking of Na+ ions overbalance the efflux of K+ ions and the resting membrane potential rises again towards the threshold level for discharge.
 This process is repeated over and over throughout the lifetime of the individual.